Green Bus Lines

-Green Bus Lines, also referred to simply as Green Lines, was a private bus company in New York City, United States.
+Green Bus Lines, also referred to as Green Lines, was a private bus company in New York City.
 It operated local service in Queens and express service to Manhattan until January 9, 2006, when the city-operated MTA Bus Company took over its routes.
 It was managed most recently by Jerome Cooper (1928–2015).

 Green Bus Lines routes primarily operated in the Jamaica, Ozone Park, Howard Beach, South Jamaica, and the Rockaways areas of Queens, along with service to the passenger and cargo areas of John F. Kennedy International Airport.
 At the time of its closure, Green Lines operated more local and limited bus routes than any other private company in the city.

 Stockholders of Green Bus Lines also held control of other private bus companies in Queens and Brooklyn as Transit Alliance.
 These companies were Triboro Coach, Jamaica Buses, and Command Bus Company, all of which were absorbed into the MTA Regional Bus operations.
 The company reorganized as GTJ Reit Inc., a real estate investment trust, shortly after MTA takeover.

 History

-The company was incorporated on April 3, 1925 by William Cooper (1895-1985, aged 90) and Martin Klein to provide local service in several boroughs.
-Cooper originally began operating a single bus line, a portion of today's Q8 101-Jerome Avenue route in 1922.
+The company was incorporated on April 3, 1925, by William Cooper and Martin Klein to provide local service in certain boroughs.
+Cooper originally began operating a single bus line, a portion of today's Q8 101-Jerome Avenue route, in 1922.
 The company was formed from several independently-operated bus lines, whose owners operated the buses, and would become stockholders and employees in Green Lines.